IvanYuriev/Xpence/README.md

 * distributed tracing, telemetry, metrics
 * gracefully shutdown middleware (simple RequestCounter or smth more complicated?)
 * a proper health endpoints for L7 load-balancers and docker-compose

+Architectural questions:
+* it'd be better to use rev-proxy for security/auth with no need to pass JWT through all the services chain (Ocelot as a posibility)
+* think hard about proper size of each service and it's boundaries (DDD bounded context is a posibility, <2 services only for 3-5 people team)
+* prepare common source code for integration with Queue-based external software
+* service discovery and distributed configs (Consul, ETCD)
+* dev / stage / prod environment differences.
+How to mock the dependencies?
+* review 12-factor app requirements once more!